BRITISH MEDAL STOCK UPDATED 1st APRIL 2021

 2015 - career anniversaries: 2015 marked a couple of milestones in my numismatic journey for which I issued a commemorative medal.
 It is available for purchase at just £5 plus registered postage, or will be free with any item ordered from this website.
 For further details click on this link here.

-Dates to follow soon London Coin Fair Holiday Inn, Coram Street, London WC1N 1HT
+Holiday Inn, Coram St, Bloomsbury, London WC1N 1HT

 Coin Fairs are a great way to meet clients and also an opportunity for me to display items which never appear on the website: see here for a photograph of me at the London Coin Fair.